oggnen/jr-pen-tester/recon-project/README.md

 # Output structure

-After execution, results are saved in the following format: results/
+After execution, results are saved in the results folder.
- ├── subdomains.txt
- ├── nmap.txt
- ├── gobuster.txt

 ![Output structure](output-structure.png)